 Obstructive sleep apnea is a sleep disorder where your airway becomes blocked, and you stop breathing while sleeping.
 Sleep apnea causes loud snoring, nighttime sweating, and abrupt awakenings that leave you choking or gasping for air.
 If you think you may be suffering from this sleep disorder, a sleep specialist can use a sleep apnea test to diagnose your condition accurately.

 At Healthcare Associates of Texas, we understand the importance of getting a good night’s sleep and how it connects to your overall health and well-being.
-The doctors and specialists at our sleep clinic will work with you one on one to ensure you receive a proper diagnosis and the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment today.

 Ready to become your healthiest self?